Mparaiso/go-tiger/mongo/README.md

 	type Author struct {
-		// ID is the mongo id, needs to be set explicitly
+		// ID is the mongo id. it needs to be set explicitly.
 		ID bson.ObjectId `bson:"_id,omitempty"`

-		// Name is the author's name
+		// Name is the author's name.
-		// unfortunatly mgo driver lowercases mongo keys by default
+		// Unfortunatly mgo driver lowercases mongo keys by default
-		// so always explicitely set the key name to the field name Name string `bson:"Name"`
+		// so always explicitely set the key name.
+		Name string `bson:"Name"`

-		// Articles written by Author , the inverse owning side of the Article/Author relationship
+		// Articles written by Author, the inverse side of the Article/Author relationship
-		// Author document in the db WiLL not reference Articles directly BUT loading an Author from the db
+		// Author document does not reference Articles directly in the db
-		// will also fetch Articles with the related Author.
+		// but loading an Author will automatically load related articles.
 		Articles []*Article `odm:"referenceMany(targetDocument:Article,mappedBy:Author)"`
 	}

 	type Tag struct {
 		ID   bson.ObjectId `bson:"_id,omitempty"`

 		Name string        `bson:"Name"`

-		// Articles that have the tag.
-		// Although Tag doesn't not hold a reference to articles in the database,
-		// related articles are loaded when Tag is fetched.
+		// loading Tag will automatically load the related articles, but Tag
+		// document in the db has no reference to Article.
 		Articles []*Article `odm:"referenceMany(targetDocument:Article,mappedBy:Tags)"`
 	}